 Please see the Graduate Catalog Archives for PDF versions of past catalogs.

-The Master of Arts (MA) in International Human Rights program takes an interdisciplinary approach to human rights in practice, utilizing the contributions of diverse fields such as international public policy, international law, global business, and international organizations to give students a broad conception of human rights practice for careers in these areas.
+The master of arts (MA) in international human rights takes an interdisciplinary approach to human rights in practice, utilizing the contributions of diverse fields such as international public policy, international law, global business, and international organizations to give students a broad conception of human rights practice for careers in these areas.
 The MA goes beyond a narrow legalistic approach: students will examine the international process of human rights protection and advocacy, including the nature of the international order, the relationship between human rights and sovereignty of states, and the problems of intervention and resource distribution.
-Students on completion of this degree would not only master the theoretical and conceptual aspects of the discipline of International Human Rights, but will also acquire the necessary skills to work in the field of human rights as researcher, advocates, and project managers among others.
+By their completion of this degree, students not only master the theoretical and conceptual aspects of the discipline of international human rights, but also acquire the necessary skills to work in the field of human rights as researchers, advocates, and project managers, among others.

 - Identify the fields, theories, history, and major actors that underpin international human rights in practice.

 - Critically analyze and assess human rights practice in international affairs, business, and advocacy.

 - Evaluate the consequences of the political and moral choices of a wide range of actors that impact the realization of human rights.